chronicleworks/chronicle/docs/docs/recording_provenance.md

 Using our example domain, Chronicle will have generated four entity subtypes for us, `Question`, `Guidance`, `PublishedGuidance` and `Evidence` as a graphql union called `Entity`.
 The union also contains an untyped entity `ProvEntity`.
 The untyped entity can be potentially returned where the domain definition has evolved, see [evolving your domain](domain_modelling.md#evolution).

-The definition mutations `question`, `guidance`, `publishedGuidance` and `evidence` will also have been created to allow you to define an instance of each subtype and their attributes.
+The definition mutations `question`, `guidance`, `publishedGuidance`, and `evidence` will also have been created to allow you to define an instance of each subtype and their attributes.
 The generated graphql mutations and their associated types will look like this:

 ``` graphql